 Stripe

 Amazon, Google, Zoom, and Microsoft use Stripe for payment and subscription management.
 In total, we have more than 3 million live websites that are Stripe’s customers.
 Stripe is a cloud-based service for making online transactions used worldwide.
 It serves as a mediator between businesses and clients, handling all background processes of electronic payments.
-These processes include ensuring data security, money withdrawals, regular credit card payments, etc. Money transfer can be done in many currencies.
+These processes include ensuring data security, money withdrawals, regular credit card payments, etc. Money transfers can be done in many currencies.
 Stripe also offers the function of invoicing, tax calculation, subscription payments, and billing.

 Stripe is known for its stability, as the platform offers instant payments with no bugs or delays.
 The API offered by Stripe has a resource-oriented URL and HTTP.
 It enables developers to detect code errors easily and ensure robust payment functionality.
 The fees Stripe charges are 1.4% + $0.20 for European cards and 2.9 % + $0.20 for non-European cards.